 Because the workload by KSU teaching faculty is rigorous, the university does not typically employ its full-time faculty to teach credit courses on an overload basis.
 However, if a special need arises a faculty member may be requested to teach an overload resulting in an FPA that exceeds the 100% workload in an academic year.
-Overload pay for faculty with nine-month contracts will not exceed 20% of a faculty member's nine-month salary during the academic year (fall and spring semesters) and no more than 36% of a faculty member's academic year salary during the summer (which may include responsibilities beyond the summer term).
+Overload pay for faculty with nine-month contracts will not exceed 20% of a faculty member's nine-month salary during the academic year (fall and spring semesters).
+Maximum compensation is no more than 33-1/3% of a faculty member's previous academic year salary during the summer (which may include responsibilities beyond the summer term) (see Section 7, XXIV for complete overload compensation guidelines policies).